 Further information about criminal proceedings in the Ontario Court of Justice, including the definition of “case management appearances”, is available in the COVID-19: Notice to Counsel and the Public re: Criminal Matters in the Ontario Court of Justice.

 Please continue to check the Ontario Court of Justice website for updates.

-Note: The automatic adjournment of criminal case management appearances due to the COVID-19 pandemic has resulted in large dockets.
+Note: The COVID-19 pandemic has resulted in large dockets.
 In addition, it will likely take all participants some time to adapt to the new procedures and technology involved in conducting these appearances using remote technology.
 The Court encourages and appreciates the cooperation and patience of all participants, particularly at the beginning of this initiative.
 The Court will revise and refine the procedures for these virtual case management courts, as appropriate, based on feedback and as court operations continue to evolve in response to the COVID-19 pandemic.

 1) Implementation of Criminal Case Management Courts

 Set out below is a list of court locations that have implemented virtual criminal case management courts or whose implementation dates have been confirmed: